nexentaedge/nexentaedge.github.io/src/pending/ChunkAwareS3ExentionAPI.md

 title: Chunk Aware S3 Extension API
 author: Caitlin Bestler
 ---
-In the prior blog we covered why an object storage API needs to be chunk-aware to properly support dedupication of versioned objects.
+In the prior blog we covered why an object storage API needs to be chunk-aware to properly support deduplication of versioned objects.
 In this blog we'll discuss the design of such an API, and in particular the balancing act between being aware of chunks versus not becoming intricately entangled in product specific details on how metadata is structured.

 The history of this development did not start with the objective of proposing an extension to the S3 API.
 Application developers are never quick to rely upon new APIs, even clean extensions to existing APIs.
 This is why the current proposed chunk aware API was not originally intended to be a public API.